FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: Introduction

 The existing solutions (\textit{e.g.}, SyCL variances, HIP, Legion, and others) for improving portability in HPC fall notably short in providing user-friendly and truly hardware-agnostic functionality to the overlaying application \cite{10.1145/3204919.3204939}, \cite{10.1145/3388333.3388641}, \cite{10.1145/3388333.3388643}.
-Existing solutions only provide complex, pseudo-hardware-agnostic interfaces and hardware-specific primitives that are only compatible with general-purpose or Von Neumann architecture-based platforms.
-Furthermore, these solutions only offer a minimal portability guarantee as they fail to decouple the functional (non-performance-critical) components from the computational (performance-critical) ones in the software architecture nor to unify the control flow of the host program (see Figure. \ref{Figure: EXISTING_WORK_COMP}).
-Such separation is critical for reducing the code refactoring efforts toward the adoption of new accelerator hardware.
+Existing solutions only provide complex, pseudo-hardware-agnostic interfaces and hardware-specific primitives that are predominately compatible with general-purpose or Von Neumann architecture-based platforms.
+Furthermore, these solutions only offer minimal portability guarantees as they fail to decouple framework logic (non-performance-critical) components from the computational (performance-critical) kernels in a systemic way, nor do they unify the host code control flow (see Figure. \ref{Figure: EXISTING_WORK_COMP}).
+Such separation is critical for reducing the code refactoring efforts toward adopting new accelerator hardware.
 Due to the lack of explicit code organization, the existing solutions rely on HPC developers to further reduce the complexity of porting applications by means of good coding practices, which adds undue burden to both the development and maintenance of HPC applications in general.
+Lastly, the focus of existing portability solutions attempts to envelop both host and kernel code ignoring the effectiveness and the performance benefits of using native libraries, languages, and runtimes.
+We offer a different perspective towards portability that focuses on working alongside native components for performance while maximizing portability via a robust active host-side API.

-In this paper, we present FLASH 1.0, a software framework for rapid parallel deployment and enhancing host code portability in heterogeneous computing.
+This paper presents FLASH 1.0, a software framework for rapid parallel deployment and enhancing host code portability in heterogeneous computing.
 FLASH 1.0 is a C++-based framework that critically serves as a clear way-point for separating hardware-agnostic and hardware-specific logic to facilitate code portability.
 FLASH 1.0 uses \textit{variadic} templates and \textit{mixin} idioms-based interfaces as the primary vehicle to enable simple, extensible hardware-agnostic interfaces easily supportable by legacy and future accelerators of various architectures.
 FLASH 1.0 consists of four major components (see Figure \ref{Figure: FLASH_BLOCK_ARCH}): the frontend (host and kernel) and backend interfaces and the frontend and backend runtimes.